grpc/grpc-swift/docs/basic-tutorial.md

 - `Routeguide_Point`: the request
-- `StatusOnlyCallContext`: a context which exposes status and trailing metadata objects that you can update.
+- `StatusOnlyCallContext`: a context which exposes status and trailing metadata fields that you can change if needed.

 To return our response to the client and complete the call: